-Our impact with tangata whaiora (people with mental health issues)
+Our impact with tangata whaiora (people with experience of mental illness)

-This evaluation sought to understand the reach and impact of the All Right? campaign specifically for tangata whaiora / mental health service users.
+This evaluation sought to understand the reach and impact of the All Right? campaign specifically for tangata whaiora / people with experience of mental illness.

 The evaluation found that the All Right? campaign was valued by tangata whaiora / mental health service users for its positive effects on wellbeing with one respondent describing the campaign as ‘almost a secondary treatment for me, ‘cos every time I see them it reminds me to think about myself and how I’m doing’ and for its contribution to reducing the stigma of mental illness, ‘I think that through the All Right? campaign there is more awareness of mental illness…’.